Lusiné VartanLV

 A strong product without a clear story.

 The science was solid: continuous recovery data from a phone, real outcomes, an FDA registration, a patent.
-But the words around it described a feature, not a category.
-Every deck, letter, and page said it a little differently.
-Investors saw a tool.
-Clinicians saw an app.
+But the words described a feature, not a category, and every deck, letter, and page said it differently.
+Investors saw a tool; clinicians saw an app.

 The proof was strong.
 The story was scattered.